Particularly my healing journey and awakening to white privilege

 Who am I?
-Well, there’s the short version: My name is Tekla, and I am someone who practices energy healing.
-I am an Intuitive Reiki-Informed Teacher, who has spent 12 years studying the healing arts, and the last few years learning about my privilege and studying to become an ally.
-My journey has taken me through the awareness and healing of codependency and addiction, and I work today to continue being grounded in my truth, to learn more about my own heritage, and to educate myself on how to live into the title “anti-racist”.
-I support people through community, daily practices, setting energetic boundaries, and releasing energy with an Intuitive Reiki method.
+Well, there’s the short version: My name is Tekla, and I am someone who holds space for others, in one-on-one settings and in community, sharing and teaching practices like Reiki, boundary setting, and BE-ing- in your own body and in community with others.
+I am an Intuitive Reiki-Informed Teacher, who has spent 14 years studying the healing arts, and the last five years learning about my white privilege and white supremacy culture we are living in.
+My journey has taken me through the awareness and healing of codependency and addiction, and I work today to continue being grounded in my truth, to learn more about my own heritage, and to continue to educate myself on how to live into the practice of being an accomplice of Black, Indigenous, and brown folks.
+I support people through community, daily practices, setting energetic boundaries, and releasing energy using many practices including the Japanese Art of Reiki.

-My own healing work over the past 12 years has brought me now to a place where I am incorporating and highlighting practices from East Asian medicine, Reiki, and intuitive training, into an on-going program of community and support for those ready (or even not-so-ready but are ready to take the leap) to transform, connect with their own intuition, and continue to heal.
+My own healing work over the past 14 years has brought me now to a place where I am incorporating and highlighting practices from East Asian medicine & practices, Reiki, and intuitive training, into an on-going program (Be Rooted) of community and support for those ready (or even not-so-ready but are ready to take the leap) to transform, connect with their own intuition, and continue to heal.

 PS- If you are looking for the “degrees and certifications”, here is the list with most of the things:

 - MA Applied Healing Arts/Transformative Leadership and Social Change

 - Reverend from the Church of Inner Light, CO- Intuitive Development and Self-Healing Program Graduate

 - Yoga of 12 Step Recovery (Y12SR) Leader